 We had concerns that the loading and buffering of this content would take eons, and yet content seems to load faster here in an even higher resolution than it did on the original Xbox One in normal high definition.

-For apps that aren't yet supported, Microsoft's Universal Windows Apps promises to fill in a lot of the blanks by making it easier for developers to support both the Xbox One S and Windows 10 with a single app.
+For apps that aren't yet supported, Microsoft's Universal Windows Apps promise to fill in a lot of the blanks by making it easier for developers to support both the Xbox One S and Windows 10 with a single app.

-Otherwise if you're not a subscriber to a 4K streaming service, there's always the option of popping a 4K Ultra HD Blu-ray into the Xbox One S.
+Otherwise, if you're not a subscriber to a 4K streaming service, there's always the option of popping a 4K Ultra HD Blu-ray into the Xbox One S.